JackOman69/cursor_riper_memory_bank/simplified_final_rules_en.md

 1. **Mode Transitions (COMPLICATED only):**
    - Wait for explicit `ENTER [MODE] MODE` signal from user
    - Do not transition to another mode independently
+   - Accept only existing modes from the allowed list

 2. **Plan Adherence (EXECUTE only):**
    - Strictly follow the approved plan